Frequently Asked Questions

 What paperwork is required for an international student?

-Non U.S. citizens will need to complete a financial proof form as part of their application.
+Non-U.S. citizens will need to complete a financial proof form as part of their application.
 After acceptance, His Hill issues international students an F1 I-20 form.
-After this, an I-901 form must then be completed and a $200 fee paid online by the student to immigration.
+After this, an I-901 form must be completed, and a $200 fee must be paid online by the student to immigration.

 The I-20 form must be presented to border officials upon entry into the United States.